dougeby/IntuneDocs/intune/shared-device-settings-ios.md

 ---

-# Add custom messages to lock screen on iOS devices using Microsoft Intune
+# Add custom messages to lock screen and login window on iOS devices using Microsoft Intune

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-This article shows you the Microsoft Intune settings you can use to show information on the iOS device lock screen.
+This article shows you the Microsoft Intune settings you can use to show information on the iOS device lock screen and login window.

-Use these settings to show a custom message or text on the sign-in window and lock screen.
+Use these settings to show a custom message or text on the login window and lock screen.
 For example, you can enter an "If lost, return to ..." message and asset tag information.

 These settings support supervised devices running iOS 9.3 and later.